 Use what you must, but don’t forget this one.
 It will be useful to create progression graphs, find bottlenecks, and increase your retention rates by improving in-game features.
 Not just in the gameplay, but also in marketing offers, bonuses, etc.

 The number of players that have returned 7 days after they have installed the game.
 While D1 showed memorability and likeability, D7 (apart from the obvious mechanics’ engagement) shows your game's potential to convert non-paying users to paying users.
 They will help you generate constant flows of revenue.

 The share of players that have returned 30 days after they have installed the game.
 This is a useful metric to detect if your game can attract paying users.
 Those that will spend higher amounts of money through in-app purchases.

 Mid-term & long-term such as 7D & 30D retention metrics are not that important during your game launch.
 Still, they are worth mentioning in this article since they have a strong importance in Ad Revenues.

 We’ve gone through the most important retention metrics in the mobile app & gaming industry.
 Now it is time to focus on skyrocketing those metrics.

 Building the Retention Formula for your Mobile Games

 As a mobile developer, you will definitely want to establish the most meaningful retention rates for your mobile games.
-For that, you need to stop thinking like a developer and think as the player that will enjoy your game.
+For that, you need to stop thinking like a developer and think of the player that will enjoy your game.

 First, Define which Actions your Players should take